iafthab/kollege/README.md

 A MERN Stack Application like Google Classroom.

-- There are two rules: Teacher and HOD.
+- There are two roles: Teacher and HOD.
 HOD approves new teachers.

 ## Login Details